andrewrapp/simple-metrics/README.md

 simple-metrics
 ==============

-Computes how many n (e.g. hits) in the last time window y, updated every z time unit
+Computes how many times a counter was incremented in the last time window y, updated every z time unit

 Usage: